isomerpages/sfa-foodsecurity/pages/Building Our Local Production Capabilities.md

 </div>
 <h4>Transforming Our Agri-Food Industry</h4>
 <p>To support the industry in its transformation into one that is highly
-productive, climate-resilient, and resource-efficient, the SFA is employing the following strategies:</p>
+productive, climate-resilient, and resource-efficient, SFA is employing the following strategies:</p>
 <ol data-tight="true" class="tight">
 <li>